How to Optimize Your Job Description and Attract Applicants

 What is SEO?
-Is it teen slang?
-A new premium cable channel?
+Slang?
+A new streaming service?
 Some investment bank?

 1. Writing your listing

-- Avoid using the listing title as a pitch or tagline and make the title as detailed as possible — e.g., “Online Fundraising Associate” versus “Fundraising” specifies the career level, department, and key specialization.
+• Avoid using the listing title as a pitch or tagline, instead making it as detailed as possible—e.g., “Online Fundraising Associate” specifies the career level, department, and key specialization.

-- Don’t abbreviate titles – you don’t want an applicant to miss your opportunity because you wrote ‘PM’ but they searched ‘Program Manager’
+• Don’t abbreviate titles.
+You don’t want an applicant to miss your opportunity because you wrote “PM” while they were searching “Program Manager.”

-- Note clearly if the opportunity is part-time, contract, temporary, or anything that isn’t a full-time salaried position.
+• Note clearly if the opportunity is part-time, contract, temporary, or anything other than a full-time salaried position.

 2. Using Keywords

-Make sure your listing includes terms people are actively searching for relating to the role, organization, or industry.
+Make sure your listing includes terms people are actively searching and related to the role, organization, or industry.
 What phrases are relevant to your job description?
 What terms might a job seeker search for in order to find a job like yours?

-In addition to your job title, using similar terms in the listing copy will increase relevance to search engines.
-Avoid overusing one single keyword or “keyword stuffing”.
+In addition to the complete job title, using similar terms in the listing copy will increase relevance to search engines.
+Avoid overusing one single keyword or “keyword stuffing.”
 Three or four keywords in a 300-word description is appropriate.
-Google can tell when keywords are being overused and it will have the inverse effect on search engine rankings.
+Google can tell when keywords are being overused, and it will have the inverse effect on search engine rankings.

 Keyword research can be done through several tools, including: